top of page

 Finally, I would like to express my gratitude.

-Thanks to my previous curators: Matei Julia Althamer and Jakub Biegaj.
+My thanks extend as well to my previous curators: Matei Julia Althamer and Jakub Biegaj.

 PHOTOS BY SZYMON LORENC